jain726/Engineering-project/README.md

 % lower than the boundry, it sets the final velocity.
 Then it indexs that
 % velocity to the proper time.
 The time constant is calculated with the
 % found values.
+%
 % Function Call
 % M2_sub3_222_21_isbells
+%
 % Input Arguments
 % Test_data
+%
 % Output Arguments
 % t_0, time_constant
+%
 % Assignment Information
 %   Assignment:     M02, Problem
-%   Team member:    Spencer Isbell, isbells@purdue.edu [repeat for each person]
+%   Team member:    Spencer Isbell, isbells@purdue.edu
+%   Team member:    Sidh Jain, jain726@purdue.edu
+%   Team member:    Spencer Isbel, isbells@purdue.edu
+%   Team member:    Saran Fujiwara, sfujiwa@purdue.edu
 %   Team ID:        222-21
 %   Academic Integrity:
 %     [x] We worked with one or more peers but our collaboration